 Here’s a list of 10 ways you can create an engaged Instagram following.

 1. The quickest way to build a following on Instagram is to monitor and engage with different hashtags.
 Hashtags play a big part of sharing and discovery on Instagram.
 Find out what hashtags your community is using when they share their pics and engage with them.
 Research which hashtags other industry influencers and competitors are using and spend time monitoring them.
+The other recommendation is that you can buy IG likes too.
+Please visit here to get more valuable information.

 2. You may think the filter you use on your pics has no bearing on engagement with your followers, but it actually does.
 TrackMaven did a study and found that Mayfair, no filter, and Inkwell accounted for the most interaction.